History of Middlewich: The English Civil War

 On 13 March 1643 (N.S.), during the English Civil War, the town was the scene for the First Battle of Middlewich, between the Parliamentarians, under Sir William Brereton, and the Royalist supporters of King Charles I of England, under Sir Thomas Aston, ending in the Parliamentarians taking the town.

 The Second Battle of Middlewich took place on 26 December 1643.
 In the battle around 200 Parliamentarians were killed, along with a number of Royalists under the command of Lord Byron.
 The Parliamentarians lost the battle to the Royalists, who ransacked the town for food and valuables.
-An oubreak of plague immediately followed.
+An outbreak of plague immediately followed.

 Middlewich in 1789

-In Cowdroys 1789 Directory of Cheshire, Middlewich is described as a town which derives its name from standing in the Middle of two Wiches; namely, between Nantwich and Northwich.
+In Cowdroys 1789 Directory of Cheshire, Middlewich is described as "a town which derives its name from standing in the Middle of two Wiches; namely, between Nantwich and Northwich.
 The situation of this place is on the river Croke, 156 miles from London.
 The prosperity and opulence of this town, like the former [Northwich], may be said to be, principally, preserved by salt; very considerable quantities being made here.
 Its weekly market is on a Tuesday; and its two fairs are annually held on 25 July, and on Holy Thursday.
 Middlewich is a deanery, hath burgesses, and other privileges, as the rest of the Wiches have.
 Half a mile N. E. from the town is the goodly manor-place of Kinderton, belonging to Lord Vernon, called The Barn of Kinderton.
-The town is well build, and a desirable place of residence not only for pleasantness of situation, but, what is far better, for the friendly and hospitable disposition of its inhabitants.
+The town is well build, and a desirable place of residence not only for pleasantness of situation, but, what is far better, for the friendly and hospitable disposition of its inhabitants."

 The directory goes on to list 4 esquires, 3 gentleman, 4 attorneys, 3 surgeons, a cheese factor, two publicans (of the Kings Arms and the White Bear), a school master, 2 haberdashers, a chandler, 2 tanners, 3 salt proprietors, 3 mercers, 2 clock makers, a timber merchant, a medicine vendor, a grocer, a book seller, a glazier and a keeper of the house of correction.